John D. Chovan, James R. Cacchillo

 Sepsis and more specifically septic shock in the pediatric population is a diagnosis that is full of complexities.
 There are instances where a neutropenic oncology patient observes a better outcome than a previously healthy patient who is suffering from the same pathogen related sepsis.
 Sepsis is the 10th leading cause of death according to the Center for Disease Control and Prevention, and each year between 20,000 and 42,000 children are diagnosed with severe sepsis (Riley & Wheeler, 2012).
 Even with significant advances in medical treatment, sepsis is still associated with high morbidity and mortality rates.
 A retrospective study of patient outcomes across 26 countries found that pediatric sepsis mortality was 25%, was seemingly unaffected by age, and had only mild variations across developed countries.
 Of the survivors, 20% suffered from a form of moderate functional disability (Weiss et al., 2015).
 Despite the amount of clinical trials and research associated with pediatric sepsis its incidence continues to increase by close to 1.5% annually (Riley & Wheeler, 2012).

 Barnes, Brittany, "Prevalence of Sepsis in Pediatric Populations" (2015).
-Master of Science in Nursing (MSN) Student Scholarship.
+Nursing Student Class Projects (Formerly MSN).
 73.